strayTrain/SimpleEventSubsystemPlugin/README.md

   </br>

-  Using a domain tag can help cut down on repetetive tag names. </br>
+  Using a domain tag can help cut down on repetitive tag names. </br>

   For example, imagine we have a manager object that wants to know when any UI button gets clicked. </br>